 ii) How many admits or rejects - This tells him where you stand according to their sys.
 If you have a lot of admits compared to rejects and that too form good colleges, then he is pretty sure that you are capable to cope with their sys.
 If you have a lot of reject from big schools, say so.
 This will show that you really care about your edu and want nothing but the best for yourself.

 iii) Which are the colleges you applied and what was the result - This will show what you think of yourself.
-If you had applied to all the big ones, then it shows that you really care about your edu.
+If you had applied to all the big ones, then it shows that you really care about your education.

 iv) Which college you are going to